GrzegorzStary/Rent-It/TESTING.md

 When running my files through JSLint, a few warnings appeared across files:

 - “Expected '{' and instead saw 'return'”
-Cause: I use single-line return statements (e.g. if (!errorDiv) return;).
+Cause: I use single-line return statements (if (!errorDiv) return;).
 Explanation: This is valid ES6 syntax but JSLint prefers full block statements ({}).
 - “Expected ';' and instead saw ','”
-Cause: I declare multiple variables in one line (e.g. let stripePublicKey, clientSecret;).
+Cause: I declare multiple variables in one line (let stripePublicKey, clientSecret;).
 - Explanation: Valid in ES6+, but JSLint enforces one declaration per line.
 “Unexpected ': style'”
 - Cause: I pass an object property { style: style } to Stripe Elements.